laravel-enso/versioning/README.md

     use Versioning;
     ```

-2. Make sure that the model's table has the default `version` field(s), or if you need customizing use on the model `protected $versioningAttribute = 'customVersionAttr'`
+2. Make sure that the model's table has the default `version` field(s), or if you need customizing use on the model `protected $versioningAttribute = 'customVersionAttr'`.
+The versioning attribute should be an integer type.

 <!--h-->
 ### Contributions